ajaypoddar/test/README.md

 # see the difference in the files
 git diff FILE_NAME

-# undo the changes and restore to old version
+# undo the changes and restore to old version of the file
 git checkout FILE_NAME

+# undo and redo git
+git log
+git checkout COMMIT_ID
+git status
+git log
+git checkout master
+git status
+git log